Dear Parents of Students in Early Childhood Room 7,

 Supplies – All school supplies are provided by TMA.
 Your child will receive a personalized tote bag to bring things back and forth between home and school.
 Due to limited space, EC students may not bring backpacks.

 Morning Arrival – Our classroom is a community of learners.
 When your child is absent or late to school, your child is missed!
 If your child is late, other children are interrupted as they will stop the work that they have begun to kindly greet your child.
 Arrival starts at 8:20 a.m. and school starts at 8:30 a.m.
-We appreciate that occasionally circumstances occur which prevent you from arriving on time.
+We understand that on rare occasions circumstances occur which prevent you from arriving on time.
 Please see Important Information for all Parents for procedures on what to do if you’re late.

 We look forward to seeing you soon!